 1. Drink water

-I’ve learned that drinking a glass of water in the afternoon can give me an energy boost.
+I’ve learned that drinking a glass of water in the afternoon can give a surprising energy boost.
 If you don’t intentionally drink a few glasses of water during the day, you just might get dehydrated without even know it.

 2. Exercise